Crossarchus: Species

-Behavior
+Behaviour and ecology

 Crossarchus live in groups of 10 to 24.
 One to three families live in a group.
 The families are made up of the mating pair and the young.
 They are diurnal, and will wander throughout their territories constantly, never staying in one place too long.
 In their wanderings they will create temporary shelters for themselves.
 As they do not occupy permanent den sites, the young are not able to keep up with the group for several weeks and must be carried to different foraging spots.
 Individuals in the group take turns carrying the young from place to place and also help feed them.

 Since the sociable kusimanses do not live in open habitat, they maintain contact in the dense rainforest understory by giving constant whistling calls while traveling.

-Local names

-They are known in French as Mangouste brune and in German as Dunkelkusimanse.